-But I have this against you, that you have abandoned the love you had at first. – Revelation 2:4 ESV
+Yet I hold this against you: You have forsaken the love you had at first.Revelation 2:4 NIV

 I don’t know if the letters to the 7 churches were written specifically to 1st century churches, to 7 church ages, to 7 types of churches, or maybe to some combination of these.
 But I do believe there are lessons to be drawn from each of them, both for churches and for individuals.
 And this first letter, to the church at Ephesus, hits me the hardest.

 Here is a church that seems to be doing everything right.
 Jesus acknowledges their labor, their testing of false prophets, and their endurance.
 Yet he has one problem with them; they have abandoned their love for Christ that they had at an earlier time.
 It would appear that as time had went on, they focused more on the outward activities of being a church.
 And they had drifted away from their relationship with their head.
 Jesus’ warning to them was severe; you have abandoned your first love.
 If you don’t return to me, you will lose your place as a church.

 How many churches today seem to be doing everything right.
 But they do it in a legalistic fashion rather than out of love.
 And how many individuals are the same way.
 They seem to be good examples of Christian life.
 Yet they have lost their intimate relationship with Christ.
 I am sure Christ’s warning to Ephesus is just as applicable for us today.
 Return to your first love before it’s too late.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.